MohsenKoohi/ParaGrapher/README.md

 ### Compiling and Executing Code
 - If `gcc` is not in `PATH`, please set path to `gcc` compiler folder in Line 9 of the `Makefile` and `test/Makefile`.

-- By commenting `-DNDEBUG` in Line 20 of the `Makefile`, ParaGrapher will not output its logs.
+- By commenting `-DNDEBUG` in Line 25 of the `Makefile`, ParaGrapher will output its logs.

-- With `make all` the C and Java source codes are compiled and required WebGraph libraries are downloaded.
+- With `make all` the C and Java source codes are compiled and the required WebGraph libraries are downloaded.

-- All compiled and downloaded are stored in local `lib64` folder and future calls to the library requires setting the `PARAGRAPHER_LIB_FOLDER` environemnt variable to be set to the `lib64` folder.
+- All compiled and downloaded files are stored in the `lib64` folder and future calls to the library requires setting the `PARAGRAPHER_LIB_FOLDER` environemnt variable to the `lib64` folder.

 - The `test` folder contains sample codes for different types of graphs.
 Use `make test` for running the test.
 You may pass argument `dataset` to specify the location of the test, e.g., `make test dataset=path/to/dataset`.

 - In the first access to the graphs in WebGraph format a delay may be experienced for creating two files by the library:
   1. A WebGraph `.offset` file is required which is created through a call to the WebGraph framework.
-  2. An `_offsets.bin` file for the graph is created that contains the offsets array of the CSX format but in binary and littel-endian format with 8-Bytes values for each of |V|+1 elements.
+  2. An `_offsets.bin` file is created that contains the offsets array of the CSX format but in binary and littel-endian format with 8-Bytes values for each of |V|+1 elements.
 In case of [MS-BioGraphs](https://blogs.qub.ac.uk/DIPSA/MS-BioGraphs/), the file with suffix `MS??_offsets.bin` can be downloaded and renamed as `MS??-underlying_offsets.bin` to prevent creating.

-- ParaGrapher may create some temporary files in `/dev/shm` with names starting by `paragrapher_`.
+- ParaGrapher creates some temporary files in `/dev/shm` with names starting by `paragrapher_`.
 The files are deleted at the end of a successful exuection.
 Otherwise, they should be deleted by the user.

 ### Remained Works